Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

 \section{Introduction}

-Inventory and supply chain management have seen a tremendous shift over the past decade.
-With the advent of online e-commerce, supply chains have become more and more complex and global with increasingly connected physical flows \citep{young_2022}.
-Naturally, the cost of managing these supply chains have increased over the years.
-Furthermore, the pandemic has lead to an increased spending in managing such complex supply chains.
-In fact, a recent Wall Street Journal report states that US business logistics costs increased as much as 22\% year-on-year \citep{young_2022}.
-One potential promising direction for managing such complex supply chains is to use Artificial Intelligence (AI) based inventory management solutions and explore the benefits it can provide.
+Over the past decade, inventory and supply chain management have undergone significant transformations.
+The rise of online e-commerce has introduced complexities and globalization to supply chains, resulting in increasingly interconnected physical flows \citep{young_2022}.
+Consequently, the costs associated with managing these supply chains have escalated.
+Additionally, the COVID-19 pandemic has further driven up expenditures in managing these complex networks.
+According to a recent Wall Street Journal report, U.S. business logistics costs surged by as much as 22\% year-over-year \citep{young_2022}.
+A promising avenue for addressing these challenges lies in the implementation of Artificial Intelligence (AI)-based inventory management solutions, which offer potential benefits for managing intricate supply chains.

-AI and Reinforcement learning (RL) has led to considerable breakthroughs in diverse areas such as games \citep{mnih2013playing}, robotics \citep{kober2013reinforcement} and others.
-RL provides a systematic framework to solve sequential decision making problems with very limited domain knowledge.
-In fact, one can leverage several state-of-the-art, open-source RL methods to learn a very good policy that maximizes long-run rewards of many sequential decision problems at hand.
-Therefore, it is not surprising that RL has recently also been applied to similar problems in various domains such as healthcare \citep{yu2019reinforcement}, supply chains \citep{gijsbrechts2018can,oroojlooyjadid2021deep,sultana2020reinforcement} and more.
-Yet enterprise level operations applications of RL remains limited and quite challenging.
+AI and Reinforcement Learning (RL) have achieved remarkable breakthroughs in various domains, including games \citep{mnih2013playing}, robotics \citep{kober2013reinforcement}, and healthcare \citep{yu2019reinforcement}.
+RL provides a systematic framework for solving sequential decision-making problems with minimal domain knowledge.
+By leveraging state-of-the-art, open-source RL methods, one can develop effective policies that maximize long-term rewards for many sequential decision problems.
+It is, therefore, not surprising that RL has been applied to domains such as supply chains \citep{gijsbrechts2018can, oroojlooyjadid2021deep, sultana2020reinforcement}.
+However, the application of RL to enterprise-level operations remains limited and poses significant challenges.